Postmaster (computing)

 In computers and technology, a postmaster is the administrator of a mail server.
 Nearly every domain should have the e-mail address postmaster@example.com where errors in e-mail processing are directed.
 Error e-mails automatically generated by mail servers' MTAs usually appear to have been sent to the postmaster address.

 Every domain that supports the SMTP protocol for electronic mail is required by RFC 5321 and, as early as 1982, by RFC 822, to have the postmaster address.
-The rfc-ignorant.org website used to maintain a list of domains that do not comply with the RFC based on this requirement, but was shut down in November 2012.
-The website RFC2 Realtime List expanded to include rfc-ignorant's lists after they shut down.